The Hospital District

 The Hospital District of Southwest Finland is a public joint municipal authority, that produces specialised health care services in its hospitals:

-- Turku University Hospitals (Tyks) in Turku, Salo, Loimaa and Uusikaupunki
+- Turku University Hospitals (Tyks) in Turku, Raisio, Salo, Loimaa and Uusikaupunki

 There are approximately 30 Tykslab laboratory units, and patients can decide themself where to go for sampling.
 There are psychiatric outpatient wards and other units in 8 different localities.

 specialised health care services to the residents of the region.
 Additionally, the

 district is responsible for the availability of university hospital level

 services in the hospital districts of Satakunta and Vaasa, which are part of

 the Tyks expert responsibility area.

 Patients who require demanding specialised health care are admitted to the Turku University Hospital from all around Finland.

 The district consists of 28 member municipalities with a total of over 470 000 residents.
 The district is a public organisation, which means that patients only pay a small part of their service fees.
 The majority of the costs is covered by the tax revenue paid by the patients' home municipalities and collected from their residents.